 The PESKA chair

 This ‘dynamic’ chair has the option to fix the balance mechanism.
 It recommends sitting on a balance chair only for a limited time, say 3 times a day for 30 minutes.
-Sitting on a chair with active balance mechanism throughout the day would be the same as if you exercised continuously for 8 hours.
+Sitting on office chairs with active balance mechanism throughout the day would be the same as if you exercised continuously for 8 hours.
 The same effect occurs with the unstable intermediate mode in the 2T concept, but with stable positions at the end of ranges there is no need for adjustment.

 The KOEHL AIR-SEAT, from Holland.

-The hype tells us that “this chair is’ the best in the world’ and ‘This means disrupting the seating industry -‘.
+An awful example of OTT hype tells us that “this chair is’ the best in the world’ and ‘This means disrupting the seating industry -‘.
 It was helped designed by ‘Dennis Colonello (D.C.), the top Chiropractor on Earth:.
 See this at → BackStrong Chair

 It appears to be an upright chair, needing a desk for work, This is likely to prove retrograd, even Dickensian (See Bessey in OFFICE WORK-STATIONS), in a few years when deskless chairs, as part of a sit/stand workstations, come on line.
 As an upright chair it remains only a partial solution to the bio-mechanic ill effects of proloned sitting.
 It’s remedial points are :-